OpenMetaInfo/OpenMeta-Docs/pages/en-US/docs/develop/datasource.md

 # Multi-DataSource Support

-## Application Scenarios
+## Four Application Modes of Multi-DataSource
+OpenMeta's dynamic multi-data source supports four different application modes:
-* **Read-Write Separation**: Reduces the load on a single database and improves system availability.
-This can be applied in both single-tenant and shared-schema multi-tenant modes.
+1. `Read-Write Separation (read-write-separation)`: Used to reduce the load on a single database and improve system availability.
+This can be used in both single-tenant and shared database multi-tenant modes.
-* **Operating Multiple Databases in the Same Project**: Different datasources can link to different databases.
-Typically applied in scenarios with low load requirements.
-In distributed systems, this approach increases system coupling and is generally not recommended.
+2. `Auto-Switch by Model (switch-by-model)`: Within the same project, access multiple databases while retaining all metadata-driven capabilities.
+You can configure the data source `key` at the model metadata level, so different models access different databases.
-* **Shared Application with Independent Databases for Multi-Tenant Mode**: Each tenant uses an independent database, and the datasource is specified in the user's login information.
+3. `Shared Application - Isolated Database Multi-Tenant Mode (multi-tenancy-isolated)`: Each tenant uses an isolated database, and the data source is specified in the user login information.
+4. `General Multi-DataSource (multi-datasource)`: In the same project, switch between different data sources only when needed using the `@DataSource` annotation.
+Other modes also support the use of `@DataSource`.

-**Note**: To reduce application complexity, it is recommended to choose an appropriate architecture based on load requirements.
-Only one of the above scenarios can be enabled at a time.
+Recommendation: To reduce coupling between systems, it is encouraged to design appropriate architecture based on load conditions.
+Modes like `switch-by-model` and `multi-datasource` should only be used in low-complexity, low-load systems.

 ## Multi-DataSource Configuration
-Enable the multi-datasource configuration switch: `spring.datasource.dynamic.enable = true`.
+First, enable the multi-data source configuration switch: `spring.datasource.dynamic.enable=true`.

-If not enabled, regardless of multiple datasource configurations, the system will still use the original `spring.datasource.*` as a single datasource configuration.
+Otherwise, regardless of whether multiple data sources are configured, it will still use the original `spring.datasource.*` as the single data source configuration.

+Then, optionally configure the dynamic multi-data source application mode through `spring.datasource.dynamic.mode`.
+If `mode` is not configured, `multi-datasource` will be used as the default mode.

 The first datasource in the configuration list will act as the default datasource.
 If no datasource is specified via the `@DataSource` annotation, the default datasource will be used.
 You can customize the keys for datasources in the `application.yml` file, where the keys represent the names of the datasources.
 ```yml